Church Of Hagia Sophia In Istanbul – A Byzantine Masterpiece

 Hagia Sophia As It Stands Today

-Given the age and the sheer size of the Church of Hagia Sophia in Istanbul, restoration work always seems to be ongoing, and it always will be if this spectacular Byzantine masterpiece is to be saved for future generations to see.
-J
+Because of the age and the sheer size of the Church of Hagia Sophia in Istanbul, restoration work always seems to be ongoing, and it always will be if this spectacular Byzantine masterpiece is to be saved for future generations to see.

 Some people refer to it as a mosque, while others refer to it as a church, but most will agree that it’s the grandest surviving example of Byzantine architecture.
 You can secure your trip to the Church of Hagia Sophia in Istanbul right now.
 Our Egypt and Turkey tours are specifically designed to feature all the very best attractions, but if you don’t see a tour you like, let us know and we’ll tailor one just for you.